hunterwallen/ReactNativeLesson/README.md

 </br>

-On your computer you will need to install the following.
+On your computer you will need to install the a number of things to use React Native.
 This markdown will help you to do that.

 </br>